Tohatsu 60 HP outboard motor MFS60A

 - With the Oud Huijzer 600 tender with a boat weight of 600 kilograms, you can sail with a 60 hp outboard motor up to a maximum speed of 53 kilometers per hour.

-- With a 5.5 meter speedboat with a boat weight of 1,000 kilograms, you sail with a 60 hp outboard motor at a maximum speed of 50 kilometers per hour.
+- With a 5.5-metre speedboat weighing 1,000 kilograms, you can sail with a 60-hp outboard motor at a maximum speed of 50 kilometres per hour.

-- With the Dutch Runabout 22 speedboat/sloop of 6.5 meters with a boat weight of 670 kilograms you sail with a 60 hp outboard motor at a maximum speed of approximately 50 kilometers per hour.
+- With the Dutch Runabout 22 speedboat/sloop of 6.5 meters with 670 kilograms boat weight, you sail with a 60 hp outboard motor at a top speed of approximately 50 kilometers per hour.

 - A Maxima 620 Tender (gross weight approximately 1,000 kilograms) sails at a top speed of approximately 45 kilometers per hour.

-- With the Lago Amore 633 with a boat weight of 800 kilograms and 4 persons you can sail with a 60 hp outboard motor up to a maximum speed of 42 kilometers per hour.
+- With the Lago Amore 633 with a boat weight of 800 kilograms and 4 persons, you can sail with a 60 hp outboard motor up to a maximum speed of 42 kilometers per hour.

 - With a Corsiva 565 with a boat weight of 480 kilograms, you can sail with a 60 hp outboard motor up to a maximum speed of 40 kilometers per hour.